stonkol/meta-front-end-course/course_3_git/course-3.md

 1. **HEAD**: representing your current working directory, the HEAD pointer can be moved to different branches, tags, or commits when using `git checkout`.

 ### 1.2 Systems of version control

+#### 1.2.1 Centralize Version Control System

+Centralized version control systems, or *CVCS* for short, contain a server and a client.
+The server contains the main repository that houses the full history of versions of the code base.

+Developers working on projects using a centralized system need to pull down the code from the server to their local machine.
+This essentially means that viewing the history of changes requires that you are connected to the server in order to retrieve and view them.

+#### 1.2.2 Distributed Version Control Systems

+*DVCS* for short, are similar to the centralized model.
+You still need to pull code down from the server to view the latest changes.
+The key difference is that **every user is a server and not a client**.
+This means that every time you pull down code from the distributed model, you have the entire history of changes on your local system.

+#### 1.2.3 CVCS vs DVCS

+CVCS is that they are considered easier to learn than their distributed counterparts and it gives more access controls to users.
+The disadvantage is that they can be slower given that you need to establish a connection to the server to perform any actions.
+With DVCS, you don't need to be connected to the server to add your changes or view a file's history.
+It works as if you are actually connected to the server directly but on your own local machine.

+#### 1.2.4 History

+Version Control has a long history going back to the 1980s.
+In fact, version control systems were created before the Internet!

+One of the first significant Version Control Systems was the **Concurrent Versions System (CVS)**.
+It was first developed in 1986 by Walter F. Tichy at Purdue University and released publicly in 1990.